mitchelvankleef/mefy-extgametypes-bots/README.md

     carrier to hide or stay alive.
 Set this to a large value to give them a chance but not allow them to completely hide.

-## Demolition and Freeze-Tag-Demolition CVARS
+## Demolition and Freeze-Tag-Demolition Settings

-Use the "g_dem_<setting>" cvars to control the settings for a Demolition game.
-Use the "g_ftdem_<setting>" cvars to control the settings for a Freeze-Tag-Demolition game.
+These settings apply to both Demolition and Freeze-Tag-Demolition.

-- "g_dem_respawn" Default: 0 (1 for Stalingrad)
+- "respawn" Default: 0 (1 for Stalingrad)
-    Set this cvar to 1 in order to enable a full respawning Demolition game.
-This cvar has no effect on a Freeze-Tag-Demolition game.
+    Set this to 1 in order to enable a full respawning Demolition game.
+This setting has no effect on a Freeze-Tag-Demolition game.

-- "g_dem_settime" and "g_ftdem_settime" Default: 50
+- "settime" Default: 50
     Set the amount of time (in tenths of a second) it takes to plant a bomb.

-- "g_dem_defusetime" and "g_ftdem_defusetime" Default: 35
+- "defusetime" Default: 35
     Set the amount of time (in tenths of a second) it takes to defuse a bomb.

-- "g_dem_ticktime" and "g_ftdem_ticktime" Default: 45 (60 for Stalingrad)
+- "ticktime" Default: 45 (60 for Stalingrad)
     Set the amount of time (in seconds) it takes for a bomb to explode.

-- "g_dem_activatedelay" and "g_ftdem_activatedelay" Default: 20
+- "activatedelay" Default: 20
     Set the amount of time (in seconds) before the bombs become activated at the start of the round.

-- "g_dem_attacker" and "g_ftdem_attacker" Default: "both"
+- "attacker" Default: "both"
     This determines which team will be the attacking team and which team will be the defending team.
 The possible options are:
       "both"   -- enables a standard double-objective game where both teams